Skip Navigation

 2. Create test zones.

-The testing process includes creating test device policies and test zones.
 Device policies contain the settings for the agent and tell it what to do when it encounters a threat.
 Zones help you group your systems by geographical location, business unit, operating system, or other group properties.
 Zone rules help you automatically assign systems to a zone based on the criteria that you set (for example, operating system, IP address range, and other criteria).
 You should test policies and zones to familiarize yourself with these features and to help you plan how to use these features in your organization.